 The narrator speaks

-If we, too, will remember again and again, without ceasing, this supreme scripture of enlightenment, wondering at the wisdom-grace of Krishna and the readiness of Arjuna to follow the Way pointed out to him, and intending to embody them in our own lives, then we will join our voices with Sanjaya’s and say with total certainty and understanding:
+If we, too, will remember again and again, without ceasing, this supreme scripture of enlightenment, wondering at the wisdom-grace of Krishna and the readiness of Arjuna to follow the Way pointed out to him, then we will join our voices with Sanjaya’s and say with total certainty and understanding:

 OM.
 Peace.
 Peace.
 Peace.